-Capital needs, developed independently in planning for the six-year Capital Improvements Program, also shape the operating budget by helping to determine debt service requirements, the need for Pay-As-You-GO (PAYGO) financing, revenues from the System Development Charge (and the corresponding need, if any, for rate-payer supported debt to pay for growth), and the operating impacts of projects expected to be completed during the budget year (additional operating costs, if present, as well as any expected efficiencies).
+Capital needs, developed independently in planning for the six-year Capital Improvements Program, also shape the operating budget by helping to determine debt service requirements and the operating impacts of projects expected to be completed during the budget year (additional operating costs, if present, as well as any expected efficiencies).
 The annual debt service on outstanding bonds is paid from the Commission's operating funds, primarily through water consumption and sewer use charges paid by customers.
 Thus, the size of the CIP affects the size of the water and sewer bond issues needed in the budget year, which in turn affects customer water and sewer bills.

 The CIP is, in turn, driven in part by the development planning and authorization processes of Montgomery and Prince George's Counties, especially as manifested in the Counties' ten-year water and sewer plans.
 (These plans, which guide development activity within the Counties, are updated annually.)
-In addition, since the WSSC must contribute to the capital and operating expenses of the Blue Plains Wastewater Treatment Plant, budget planning by the District of Columbia Water and Sewer Authority (DCWASA) - and the budget's subsequent review and approval by DCWASA's multi-jurisdictional Board of Directors - can have important impacts on planning for the WSSC's capital and operating budgets.
+In addition, since the WSSC must contribute to the capital and operating expenses of the Blue Plains Advanced Wastewater Treatment Plant, budget planning by DC Water - and the budget's subsequent review and approval by DC Water's multi-jurisdictional Board of Directors - can have important impacts on planning for the WSSC's capital and operating budgets.